nvs-abhilash/nvs-abhilash.github.io/index.markdown

 <br>

+**Who am I?**
 Hey there!
 I am Abhilash.
-A Machine Learning Engineer / Data Scientist with more than 5 years of work experience in training and deploying deep learning models.
-I also have expertise in designing and buidling serverless architecture in AWS.
+A Machine Learning Engineer with more than 5 years of work experience in training and deploying deep learning models.
+I also have expertise in designing and buidling serverless architectures in AWS.

+**What do I do?**
 Currently, I work as a Machine Learning Engineer at Amazone One, where my goal is to take ML code from research to production and build scalable offline systems.

 Further, I have always enjoyed giving back to the community.
 I have contributed to open source projects like GNU Octave, Torchvision, and FastAI.